-The Nurse assigned to the residential floor will assume the role of Code White Response

-Team leader.

-The Environmental Nurse will assume the role of the Code White Response Team Leader for non-residential areas (e.g. lobby, basement).
+The Nurse assigned to the residential floo Ime the role of Code White Response Team Leader.
+The Environmental Nurse will assume the role of the Code White Response Team Leader for non-residential areas (e.g.Lobby, Basement).

 PROCEDURES FOR SITUATIONS INVOLVING RESIDENTS IN LONG TERM CARE HOMES AS THE AGGRESSIVE INDIVIDUALS